Sue: Eric Saward. Why do I know that name?

 Sue: The problem with Peter Davison is that he doesn’t do anger very well.
 He can do fear brilliantly, but when he’s angry he just sounds petulant.
 Sorry, Peter.

 She’s not that impressed with the well prepared meal speech.

-Sue: It’s OK, I suppose.
+Sue: It’s okay, I suppose.
 The Cyberleader is great, though.
 I love the way you can hear every single word he’s saying.

 Me: Some fans criticise the Cybermen in this story for displaying too many emotions.

 Sue: It doesn’t bother me.
 Is smugness an emotion?

 Adric decides to stay behind on the freighter so he can stop it from crashing into the Earth.

 Sue: I have a bad feeling about this.
 They are really milking this scene.
 Is Adric going to be alright?